-1) A cover letter should be included with each production.
-The following information should be included in the letter:

-b) List of each piece of media (hard drive, thumb drive, DVD or CD) included in the production (refer to the media by the unique number assigned to it, see ¶ 4)

-c) List of custodians, identifying:

-i) The Bates Range (and any gaps therein) for each custodian, ii) Total number of images for each custodian, and iii) Total number of native files for each custodian d) List of fields in the order in which they are listed in the metadata load file.

-e) Time zone in which emails were standardized during conversion (email collections only).

-f) The specification(s) or portions thereof of the CID to which the submission is responsive.

-2) Documents created or stored electronically MUST be produced in their original electronic format, not converted to another format such as PDF.

-3) Data may be produced on CD, DVD, USB thumb drive, or hard drive; use the media requiring the least number of deliverables.

-a) Magnetic media shall be carefully packed to avoid damage and must be clearly marked on the outside of the shipping container:

-i) "MAGNETIC MEDIA - DO NOT USE METAL DETECTOR"

-ii) "MAY BE OPENED FOR POSTAL INSPECTION"

-b) CD-R CD-ROMs should be formatted to ISO 9660 specifications;

-c) DVD-ROMs for Windows-compatible personal computers are acceptable;

-d) USB 2.0 thumb drives for Windows-compatible personal computers are acceptable;

-CONSUMER FINANCIAL PROTECTION BUREAU - DOCUMENT SUBMISSION STANDARDS
+- 1) A cover letter should be included with each production.
+The following information should be included in the letter: - a) Name of the party making the production and the date of the CID to which the submission is responsive. - b) List of each piece of media (hard drive, thumb drive, DVD or CD) included in the production (refer to the media by the unique number assigned to it, see ¶ 4) - c) List of custodians, identifying: - i) The Bates Range (and any gaps therein) for each custodian, - ii) Total number of images for each custodian, and - iii) Total number of native files for each custodian - d) List of fields in the order in which they are listed in the metadata load file. - e) Time zone in which emails were standardized during conversion (email collections only). - f) The specification(s) or portions thereof of the CID to which the submission is responsive. - 2) Documents created or stored electronically MUST be produced in their original electronic format, not converted to another format such as PDF. - Data may be produced on CD, DVD, USB thumb drive, or hard drive; use the media requiring the least number of deliverables. - a) Magnetic media shall be carefully packed to avoid damage and must be clearly marked on the outside of the shipping container: - i) "MAGNETIC MEDIA DO NOT USE METAL DETECTOR" - ii) "MAY BE OPENED FOR POSTAL INSPECTION" - b) CD-R CD-ROMs should be formatted to ISO 9660 specifications; - c) DVD-ROMs for Windows-compatible personal computers are acceptable; - d) USB 2.0 thumb drives for Windows-compatible personal computers are acceptable;